 - Ceratophyllus Gallinae are known vectors of serious diseases like plague, tularaemia etc.

-- Apple cider vinegar is especially beneficial in treating the chicken fleas on the host bird’s body.
-Diluted ACV can be sprinkled on the birds taking care not to spray the bird’s eyes or mouth.
+- Apple cider vinegar is especially beneficial in treating chicken fleas on the host bird’s body.
+Diluted ACV can be sprinkled directly on the birds, taking care not to hit the bird’s eyes or mouth.

-- It is important to avoid using dog or cat flea products on chicken fleas.
+- It is important to avoid using dog or cat flea products.
 Permethrin, Carbaryl or boric acid powders can be fatal to the chickens.

 There are many effective products and methods available in the market for preventing and treating Ceratophyllus Gallinae infestations.
-However, many of these preventive processes described above need to be repeated every 10 days in order to break the flea life cycle.
+However, many of the treatments described above need to be repeated every 10 days in order to break the flea life cycle.
 This is especially important to prevent re-infestation of chicken fleas.